derkiner/derkiner/README.md

 - 👀  Authenticity matters to me.
 That's why I do my best to come up with unique ideas and then form eye-catching products.
 - 🌱  I’m currently exploring new libraries and methods for self-improvement in general.
 My objective is to constantly upgrade my skills in terms of programming and try to be a better version of myself along the way.
 - 🔎  I regularly write on programming.
 You may read my technical articles on [my Medium account](https://medium.com/@Phoenix_Skywalker).
 Recently, I've also been accepted as a tech content author by FreeCodeCamp and I'm currently in the process of creating tutorials for fellow programmers around the world.
-This is [the link](https://www.freecodecamp.org/news/author/damla/) where you can reach my tutorials / articles on FreeCodeCamp.
+The technical tutorials / articles I create there can be found on [my FreeCodeCamp account](https://www.freecodecamp.org/news/author/damla/)
-- 🧑‍🎨  There are some UI design projects I create in my spare time for fun on [my CodePen account](https://codepen.io/Digital_Nomad)
+- 🧑‍🎨  There are some UI design projects I create in my spare time for fun on [my CodePen account](https://codepen.io/Digital_Nomad).
 - 💞️  I’d be pleased to collaborate on any kinds of Front-End & UI Design Projects & Technical Writing.
 - 📫  You may reach me via [my personal website](https://damla-erkiner.netlify.app/) or [LinkedIn account](https://www.linkedin.com/in/damla-erkiner-000b76227/)
 - ⚡   Fun facts: I enjoy experimenting with healthy food recipes as a part of my design journey via